MariaDB note

 Storage Engine

-It’s best to use the InnoDB storage engine wherever possible.
-MyISAM is only properly supported in non-Dedicated environments.
-In Dedicated environments, there is no replication of MyISAM tables.
-If MyISAM tables have been inadvertently created or imported in a Dedicated environment (if you seeENGINE=MyISAM in the response to SHOW CREATE TABLE EXISTING_TABLE),
+It’s best to use the InnoDB storage engine wherever possible instead of MyISAM.
+If MyISAM tables have been inadvertently created or imported in your environments (if you seeENGINE=MyISAM in the response to SHOW CREATE TABLE EXISTING_TABLE),

 convert them to use the InnoDB storage engine as follows: